MidKnightMadness/experiments/README.md

 - Each assembly has its own TeleOp, as well as Main Bot and Mini Bot (good luck running it w/o the bots though)

 - run ssh-keygen to generate id_rsa in .ssh if on mac
+- if phones still do not appear, run <code>~/Library/Android/sdk/platform-tools/adb kill-server</code> and then <code>~/Library/Android/sdk/platform-tools/adb devices</code>